mahmadfareedi/ai_interview/chrome-extension/README.md

 - Overlay not showing: some pages (e.g., Chrome Web Store, `chrome://` pages) block content scripts; the extension falls back to a notification with the answer.
 - CORS: Service worker fetches are allowed; ensure your API accepts requests from extensions.
 If needed, add your extension ID to an allowlist.
 - Empty answer: Check the Response Path in Settings matches your API response.
+- Auto not triggering: Ensure captions/transcript are enabled in the meeting UI.
+DOM structures change frequently; if a platform updates, try raising min length or disabling "Require ?".
+For custom platforms, add CSS selectors in `content.js` → `CANDIDATE_SELECTORS`.

 ## Customize